ArnaudBarre/eslint-plugin-react-refresh/README.md

 Validate that your components can safely be updated with fast refresh.

+## Explainer

+"Fast refresh", also known as "hot reloading", is a feature in many modern bundlers.
+If you update some React component(s) on disk, then the bundler will know to update only the impacted parts of your page -- without a full page reload.

+`eslint-plugin-react-refresh` enforces that your components are structured in a way that integrations such as [react-refresh](https://www.npmjs.com/package/react-refresh) expect.

-## Limitations
+### Limitations

-⚠️ To avoid false positive, by default this plugin is only applied on `tsx` & `jsx` files.
-See options to run on JS files. ⚠️
+⚠️ To avoid false positives, by default this plugin is only applied on `tsx` & `jsx` files.
+See [Options](#options) to run on JS files. ⚠️

-The plugin rely on naming conventions (i.e. use PascalCase for components, camelCase for util functions).
+The plugin relies on naming conventions (i.e. use PascalCase for components, camelCase for util functions).
 This is why there are some limitations:

 - `export *` are not supported and will be reported as an error
 - Anonymous function are not supported (i.e `export default function() {}`)